blockchaintp/sextant/docs/installation/aws-standard.md

 ```

 Note that if you have done this previously you should make sure you have the
-most uptodate BTP helm charts repo using this command:
+most up-to-date BTP helm charts repo using this command:

 ```bash
 helm repo update